sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 You should create a DNS record for the `sourcegraph.company.com` domain that resolves to the Ingress public address.

 It is recommended to enable TLS and configure certificate properly on your Ingress.
-You are encouraged to utilize managed certificate solution provided by Cloud providers.
+You may utilize managed certificate solution provided by Cloud providers.

 Alternatively, you may consider configuring [cert-manager with Let's Encrypt](https://cert-manager.io/docs/configuration/acme/) in your cluster and add the following override to Ingress.

 ```yaml
 frontend: